-You can also leave an anonymous message by calling 805-652-7770.
-Knowledge of threats or potential acts of violence should be brought to the attention of the VCCCD Police Department so we can quickly respond to prevent someone from being injured.
+You can also leave an anonymous message with the VCCCD Police Department by calling 805-652-7770.
+Knowledge of threats or potential acts of violence should be brought to the attention of the VCCCD Police Department, so it can quickly respond to prevent someone from being injured.
 All information provided will be acted upon.
 Additional information about Crimestoppers is available through your college police station.
 The following are examples of information which should be reported immediately:

-- Description or identity of anyone bringing a weapon on campus - Description or identity of a student or employee threatening others - Someone who may be suicidal - Violent writings, notes, voicemail, or email that threaten others - Rumors of planned violence or assault on someone - Use of illegal drugs and/or alcohol on campus - Domestic violence on or off campus - Dangerous and illegal activity or conditions - Identity of a criminal suspect - Location of a wanted person - Bullying
+- Description or identity of anyone bringing an illegal weapon on campus - Description or identity of a student or employee threatening others - Someone who may be suicidal - Violent writings, notes, voicemail, or email that threaten others - Rumors of planned violence or assault on someone - Use of illegal drugs and/or alcohol on campus - Domestic violence on or off campus - Dangerous or illegal activity or conditions - Identity of a criminal suspect - Location of a wanted person - Bullying